 What is Required?

 HIPAA has a slew of technical requirements for covered entities.
-The general requirements mandate that covered entities must ensure the confidentiality and integrity of protected health information that is created, sent, received, or maintained.
+The general requirements mandate that covered entities must ensure the confidentiality and integrity of protected health information created, sent, received, or maintained.
 They must also protect against reasonably expected threats to security or information.

 - Risk Analysis – Covered entities must conduct a thorough assessment of potential vulnerabilities to electronically stored health data.